Better ideas come from working on the first idea…

 If you look at stories in this way, you might even feel like going ahead and finishing the first story, because it is all practice, and every additional minute of practice makes writers and our stories grow.

-Tip inspired by Abe from Moraga.
+This tip was inspired by Abe from Moraga.